iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.44.3/report.md

 > Once you select your appointment type the screen will not move forward the next button does not respond.<br> :date: __2021-02-22 19:52:05__

 > Unable to create login.
 When I attempt to create an account it erases my login info so I'm not even able to create an account at all.
 This is the app that is supposed to be part of my Behavior Health telehealth benefits.
 Very frustrating when I need mental health support & can't get it!!<br> :date: __2021-02-21 09:10:16__

-> Worse app we have ever used.
-Very frustrating and not easy to use.
-This app is built to just not go anywhere if you don't pick what they want.
-If you just pick anything that is not related just to move forward you then get a message that your session has expired.
-Just go see Dr in person.
-This app isn't worth your frustration<br> :date: __2021-02-20 04:17:23__

-> Says I'm already registered.
-No recovery options besides email.
-Sent help request here, and my message was blocked.
-Completely inaccessible.<br> :date: __2021-02-19 05:47:07__